JaneliaSciComp/ossi-website/astro-tutorial/README.md

     └── content/
         └── projects/
 ```
+4. Copy `project-template.md` and paste it into `/src/content/projects`.
+Rename the template with your project's title, e.g., `my-awesome-project.md`, with dashes connecting each word.

 ### Edit the project file

 1. Open your copy of the `project-template.md` file.
 At the top of the file are data sandwiched between triple-dashes (---).
 These data are used by the Static Site Generator to create the webpage for your project. **Follow the guidance in the table below to edit the data for your project.**

-2. **The first item to edit is the `title`, and use this value to name your project file.** For example, if your project title is `my awesome project`, name your project file `my-awesome-project.md`, with dashes connecting each word.
+2. **The first item to edit is the `title`- this should match the name of your project file, without the dashes.** For example, if your project file is named `my-awesome-project.md`, your project title should be `my awesome project`.

 3. If you'd like to add an image for your project, follow the optional step [adding an image](#adding-an-image).